andrewmcodes/andrewm.codes/src/_posts/blog/automating-ruby-gem-releases-with-github-actions.md

 Next we will need to update our gemspec if we want to publish the gem.
 I'm not going to go over this right now, but if you're curious to learn more about how to setup a Ruby gem specification, I suggest [checking out this great article by Piotr Murach](https://piotrmurach.com/articles/writing-a-ruby-gem-specification/).

-This is what my `release-please-demo.gemspec` looks like:
+This is what my `release-please-demo.gemspec` looks like after replacing the `TODO` placeholders that Bundler leaves for the summary, description, and push host, and uncommenting the `rubygems_mfa_required` line (recommended):

 ```ruby
 # frozen_string_literal: true